 Aside from fires, floods can cause the most expensive damages to your home, and that’s assuming your home isn’t completely destroyed.

-Thankfully, there is a rather unique method for guarding your home from flood water.
+Thankfully, there is a rather unique method for guarding your home against flood water.
 Though it’s pretty expensive, it pales in comparison to the cost of flood damages.
 It’s called the Aqua Dam, and it made headlines last month when Texas was being inundated with flood waters.

-According to the company that makes the Aqua Dam, it’s actually cheaper per square foot that sandbags, and is far easier and faster to install in an emergency.
+According to the company that makes the Aqua Dam, it’s actually cheaper per square foot that sandbags and is far easier and faster to install in an emergency.
 As an added bonus, the Aqua Dam can be used for storing potable water, which can be hard to come by if a storm damages local utilities.
 With attributes like that, I have a feeling that this product is going to be a hot commodity among preppers in the near future.